 What Exactly Is Choir School?

-As each new year begins, hopeful singers continue a journey that actually began six months before, in the warmth of summer, when they submitted an application to join the Mormon Tabernacle Choir.
+As each new year begins, future members of The Tabernacle Choir at Temple Square continue a journey that actually began six months before in the warmth of summer when they submitted an application to join the Choir.

-In addition to the Thursday Choir School classes, Choir associate music director Ryan Murphy leads the singers as conductor of the Temple Square Chorale, which meets each Tuesday.
-The Chorale consists of not only potential Choir members but also those members who were new to the Choir the previous year, and other current Choir members.
-The Chorale was formed in 1999 as an extension of the Mormon Tabernacle Choir organization.
+In addition to the Thursday Choir School classes, Choir associate music director Ryan Murphy leads the singers as conductor of the Temple Square Chorale, which meets each Tuesday rehearsing and then performing a choral masterwork (such as Fauré’s Requiem or Mendelssohn’s Elijah).
+The Chorale consists of not only potential Choir members but also those members who joined the Choir the previous year fulfilling their requirement to sing a second year in the Chorale and other current Choir members.
+The Chorale was formed in 1999 as an extension of the Tabernacle Choir organization.

-The Choir School staff includes director Cherilyn Worthen, vocal coach Rebecca Wilberg, and Tabernacle organists Bonnie Goodliffe and Linda Margetts—each with advanced degrees in music and extensive experience to share with Choir School members.
+The Choir School staff includes director Cherilyn Worthen, vocal coach Rebecca Wilberg, and Temple Square organists Bonnie Goodliffe and Linda Margetts—each with advanced degrees in music and extensive experience to share with Choir School members.

 Final Concert and Exam

-In the spring, as the singers prepare to graduate into the Mormon Tabernacle Choir, those in the Temple Square Chorale perform a spring concert with the Orchestra at Temple Square under the direction of Ryan Murphy, and take a final exam in Choir School.
-This year’s spring concert will take place on April 20 and 21 at 7:30 p.m. in the Salt Lake Tabernacle.
-The repertoire for the 2018 concert will be Requiem by Brahms.
-Following successful completion of the concert and passing the final exam, Choir School participants at last become members of the Mormon Tabernacle Choir.
+In the spring the Temple Square Chorale performs a concert with the Orchestra at Temple Square under the direction of Ryan Murphy and Choir School members take a final exam.
+Following successful completion of the concert and passing the final exam, Choir School participants will become members of The Tabernacle Choir at Temple Square.